ItsK1tty/w1tchdocs/docs/source/reference.rst

    :linenos:

    if render.is_cursor_hover_option() then
-      system.log_warning("The cursor is hovering over an option!"); -- This will only be logged if the cursor is hovering over an option. end
+      system.log_warning("The cursor is hovering over an option!") -- This will only be logged if the cursor is hovering over an option. end

-is_input_active();
+is_input_active()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Checks if the input window is active.
 (The input window is for example, the window that appears when you press the ` key in story mode)